STORIS/material-responsive-grid/README.md

 - With the exception of the first three classifications, screen sizes have 12 columns.
 - The gutter is either 16 px or 24 px.
 A 24 px gutter is applied when both screen dimensions are greater than or equal to 600 px.
 - Grids will fill the viewport until 1600 px.
 At this point, the grid can either: continue to fill the viewport or remain 1600 px wide (left aligned or centered).

-The breakpoints are implemented using media queries.
-The source consists of [PostCSS](http://postcss.org/) stylesheets that are imported in a specific order in an index and built using [postcss-cli](https://github.com/postcss/postcss-cli).

 ## Classes ##